rootCircle/blog/docs/project/bgit.md

 ## Let's Talk About Git Fumbles

-Last year, I was an unofficial mentor at HackOFiesta, our college's annual hackathon.
+Last year, I was a mentor at HackOFiesta, our college's annual hackathon.
 My main job was helping folks with Git.
 I saw it all: from `git push` with no internet connection to the classic "I pushed the entire node_modules directory to GitHub."

 Many of these problems were simple mistakes, but they all pointed to a common theme: a fragile workflow.
 Most participants were new to version control.
 For them, the Git universe was a three-command loop: `git add`, `git commit`, `git push`.
 Anything beyond that, and they'd often turn to a UI, missing out on the power of the command line.